 Bridge Programs and Massive Open Online Course (MOOCs) for Prospective Graduate Students that Need to Bridge Gaps in Functional Knowledge

-Student’s whose background lacks certain fundamentals can make up for these through bridge programs.
+Students whose background lacks certain fundamentals, but otherwise meet all the right admissions standards, can sometimes make up for any holes in their transcripts through bridge programs.
 These are university classes in a specific subject assigned to students after they are admitted to a graduate program in data science.
 Once students complete the bridge program they will have the requisite foundation to go forward with core data science subjects at the graduate level.

 Universities typically offer two types of bridge programs: